polkachu/ethereum2-validator/README.md

 This will:

 1. set up firewall
-2. install node exporter
+1. install node exporter
-3. install process exporter
-4. install eth2 lighthouse client
+1. install eth2 lighthouse client

 It is assumed that you will get the eth1 client from a third-party such as Infura.
 A free account should be sufficient.